SerhatKaraman0/teknokent-scraper/README.md

 uv run scrapy crawl gazi -L INFO -o output.json
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-teknokent`)
-3. Add your changes
-4. Write tests for new functionality
-5. Submit a pull request

 ### Adding New Teknokents

 To add a new teknokent spider: